AbtinMogharabin/MakeMe-BNN/README.md

 #### 3.1.1.1  Semantic Segmentation

 5. **StreetHazards**:
-   - **Description**: Part of the larger BDD100K dataset, designed specifically for benchmarking anomaly detection in the context of street scenes.
+   - **Description**: Part of the larger BDD100K dataset, explicitly designed for benchmarking anomaly detection in the context of street scenes.
    - **Usage**: Used to assess model performance in semantic segmentation tasks and uncertainty estimation.
    - **Dimension**: Typically used dimensions might range around 512x256 pixels because it includes complex street scenes.
    - **Data Split**: Comprises 5,125 training images and 1,500 testing images, including additional out-of-distribution objects.